CU-Boulder-Course/CSCI-5828-FALL-2016/homework01.md

 Software project is intricate in nature.
 The essence of software entity is a constuct of interlocking and abstract concepts: data sets, relationships among data types, algorithms and functions' invocation.
 To precisely represent real system with software in detail is conceptually difffult.

 <h3>Q2 - Accidental Difficulties </h3>
+According to Brooks, Accidental difficulties are those "attend its production but not inherent".
+There is a characteristic of accidential difficulties that they can be attacked by mutiple promising techniques: High-level languages, Time sharing and Unified programming environments.
 <h3>Q3 - Four Essential Difficulties </h3>

 - **Complexity** :